theghostmac/theghostmac.github.io/content/english/blog/compensations.md

 Generally, everyone is advised to calculate and know how much their hourly worth is.
 It may weigh in on your conscience, such that when you’re watching a 2-hour movie, you know exactly how much you are not making.
 But this is more good than bad.

+{{< notice "tip" >}}
-> “Set and enforce an aspirational personal hourly rate.
+“Set and enforce an aspirational personal hourly rate.
 If fixing a problem will save less than your hourly rate, ignore it.
 If outsourcing a task will cost less than your hourly rate, outsource it.”
 Excerpt From
 The Almanack of Naval Ravikant: A Guide to Wealth and Happiness Eric Jorgenson
 This material may be protected by copyright.
->
+{{< /notice >}}

 Let’s practically learn how to do this.